The Real Experience inside the Elephant Jungle Sanctuary Camp 8, Chiang Mai, Thailand

-You might be curious on how does the Elephant Jungle Sanctuary look like and what’s really happening inside this seem to be a paradise for one of the most enormous and powerful animals in the planet.
+You might be curious about how the Elephant Jungle Sanctuary looks like and what’s happening inside.
+Here’s one quick description: it’s a paradise for one of the most enormous and most powerful animals on the planet.

-Well, finally, after not so long discussion with my boyfriend about visiting here, we finally set the date to come here.
+Well, finally, after a not so long discussion with my boyfriend, we set the date to visit it.
 Yay!
 I couldn’t wait for that day to arrive!
-It’s one of my bucket lists!
+It’s on my bucket list!

-When I posted a picture, some of my friends and my sister asked me how to get there and how this activity can be achieved.
-Actually, even before they asked me about it, I already knew that I wanted to write about the fantastic experience because I’d like to share everyone about the happiness this visiting the Elephant Jungle Sanctuary had caused me!
+When I posted a picture, some of my friends and my sister asked me how to get there.
+Even before they asked me about it, I already knew that I wanted to write about the fantastic experience, because I wanted to share the happiness visiting the Elephant Jungle gave me.

 How to book and how to get there

 Chris booked online.
 You can do it, too!
 Usually, it is better to book online or find a trusted agency.
-I suggest to book it online as it is less hassle and instant.
-However, In Chiang Mai, you’ll find travel agencies in every corner and there are many pamphlets available for every tour you desire.
+I suggest to book it online, as it is less hassle.
+In Chiang Mai, however, you’ll find travel agencies on every corner and there are many pamphlets available for every tour you desire.

 Below is the real photo of our transaction.

-We paid 3,400 Baht for 2 which includes free pick up from our hotel, free lunch, free bag souvenir and other activities with the elephants.
-It’s a half day tour.
+We paid 3,400 Baht for two which includes pick up from our hotel, lunch, souvenir bag, and other activities with the elephants.
+It’s a half-day tour.

-One thing that you must know, elephant riding here is not being promoted nor you’re entitled to perform one.
+One thing that you must know, elephant riding is prohibited.

 A little information about the Elephants in the Elephant Jungle Sanctuary Camp 8

-There are two types of an elephant at the sanctuary, African and Asian.
-African elephants are bigger in size, tusks, and ears than Asian elephants.
-At the camp 8 where we were brought to, there were 6 elephants that are being taken care of.
-The youngest one is 6 years old and it’s surprisingly enormous.
+There are two types of elephants at the sanctuary: African and Asian.
+African elephants are bigger in than Asian elephants.
+Even their tusks and ears are bigger.
+There are 6 elephants at camp 8.
+The youngest is 6 years old and it’s surprisingly enormous.

-Tuma is a female elephant and she’s 10 months pregnant.
-Elephants have 22 months period of pregnancy before giving birth and with a life span of 75 years, they only have around 5-6 babies!
+Tuma is a female elephant which is 10 months pregnant.
+Elephants carry their offspring in their womb for 22 months.
+They have a life span of 75 years and they can only have 5-6 babies in their lifetime.

-Aside from that, female elephants are more friendly than male elephants.
-According to the care takers, some male elephants can also have mood swings like humans do, or should I say, like most women? ( haha!)
-They can also be more agressive!
-So watch out, or you might suddenly be kicked out!
+Aside from that, the female elephants are friendlier than the male.
+According to the caretakers, some male elephants can have mood swings as humans do, or should I say, most women.
+(Haha!)
+They can also be more aggressive!
+So watch out, or you might be kicked out!

 Yep!
-You can touch, cuddle, embrace (if you can! ) take a selfie with them!
-Elephants seem to be friendly, though, through its size, you’d be a little bit jumpy and feel startled to touch them.
-But they won’t eat humans, no they don’t!
+You may touch, cuddle with, embrace (if you can), and take a selfie with them!
+Elephants seem to be friendly, although you’d be a little bit jumpy.
+They don’t eat human beings, don’t worry.

-And if you’re ever wondering how they’re hair or skin feels like, it’s so sharp like a needle and skin feels dry!
+And if you’re wondering how their hair or skin feels like, it’s so sharp like a needle and the skin feels dry!
 That’s why they always need a mud bath to soften their skin!

 The first activity that we were advised to do was elephant feeding.
 Elephants eat bananas, sugar cane, sugar cane leaves and grass.
-Do you know that these enormous animals can eat up to 150-200 kg of foods and 100-150 liters of water per day and they poop take about an hour!
+Did you know that these enormous animals can eat 150-200 kg of food and drink 100-150 liters of water per day?
+Their poop takes about an hour!

 Feeding Time!
 Foods!

-As a regular routine, after getting stuffed by delicious foods, it’s time for their mud and bath time!
-Can you guess where they’ll take a bath soon?
+As a regular routine, after getting stuffed by delicious foods, it’s time for their mud and bath!
+Can you guess where they bathe?

-The Elephants and we were headed to the river for rinsing off and bathing!
-Yay, we badly need this, didn’t we? haha!
-Just be careful though because it’s a bit slippery down to the river and the water flow is too strong that it might slide you away!
-But no worries, the guides are very assistive so they won’t let you be taken away by the waters!
+We together with the elephants were headed to the river for rinsing off and bathing.
+Yay, we badly needed this, didn’t we?
+Haha!
+Just be careful, though, because it’s a bit slippery down the river and the water current is too strong.
+But no worries, the guides are very attentive.
+They won’t let you out of their sight.

-Just a bit haphazard observation, the care takers sometimes pinch the elephant’s ear, I may not know exactly the reason why but I believe they do it just to bridle abrupt and sudden actions of the lovely animals.
-I never asked but I wished I did just to clarify my thoughts.
+Just an observation: The caretakers sometimes pinch the elephant’s ear.
+I don’t know exactly why, but I believe they do it just to bridle the abrupt and sudden actions of the lovely animals.
+I never asked, but I wished I did just to clarify my thoughts.

-No words can describe how much we indulged being spending precious moments with the elephants even just for half a day.
+Anyhow, no words can describe how much we indulged in spending precious moments with the elephants even just for half a day.
 For me, it’s a priceless experience.
-And if I could ever have a chance again, I’d be more than willing to come back and baby sits them!
+And if I will be given another chance, I’ll be more than willing to come back and babysit them!
 I would also probably go to see the elephant center next time.

-I strongly suggest you go and see them in your own eyes, indeed, photos are too inviting nevertheless, nothing compares to bill and coo them!
+I strongly suggest you go and see them with your own eyes.
+Indeed, photos are too inviting, but seeing them in person is much more rewarding.